-Bergman began his career with the alternative press as a freelancer for Ramparts magazine and as an editor at Rolling Stone.
-He co-founded the Center for Investigative Reporting in 1977, and soon after joined ABC News where he eventually became director of investigative reporting and an original producer at 20/20.
-In 1983, Bergman joined 60 Minutes, where over the course of 14 years he produced more than 50 segments, including stories on organized crime, arms and drug trafficking, terrorism and corporate crime.
-His 60 Minutes investigation of the tobacco industry was dramatized in the Academy Award-nominated feature film The Insider.
+Bergman began his journalism career a half-century ago as an editor and investigative reporter with the alternative press.
+He then freelanced for Ramparts magazine before becoming an associate editor at Rolling Stone.
+In 1977, he co-founded the Center for Investigative Reporting and soon after joined ABC News.
+An original producer of its first news magazine, 20/20, he was responsible for the program’s first Emmy Award.
+After a stint as the executive in charge of investigative reporting at the network, in 1983 Bergman joined 60 Minutes as a producer/reporter for Mike Wallace.
+Over the next 14 years he produced scores of segments on organized crime, wrongful prosecutions, arms and drug trafficking, terrorism and corporate corruption.
+His 60 Minutes investigation of the tobacco industry was dramatized in the feature film, The Insider, which was nominated for seven Academy awards.

-In 1998, Bergman forged a unique collaboration between The New York Times and PBS Frontline, to co-report stories for print and broadcast with the participation of graduate students.
-The teams produced stories on corruption in Mexico, the East Africa bombings, Enron’s role in the California energy crisis, the credit card business and a series on the roots of 9/11, as well as subsequent stories on the terrorist threat inside the United States and Europe.
+In 1998, Bergman forged a unique collaboration between The New York Times and PBS Frontline to co-report stories for print and broadcast with the participation of graduate students.
+He reported and produced stories on corruption in Mexico, the East Africa bombings, Enron’s role in the California energy crisis, the credit card business and a series on the roots of 9/11, as well as subsequent stories on the terrorist threat in the United States and Europe.

-Bergman graduated with honors from the University of Wisconsin-Madison in 1966 and was a graduate fellow in philosophy at the University of California, San Diego until 1970.
+Bergman graduated with honors from the University of Wisconsin-Madison in 1966 and was a graduate fellow in the history of philosophy at the University of California, San Diego until 1970.

 Garrett Therolf worked for the Los Angeles Times for a decade, focusing on stories about children and families living on the margins.
 He also completed assignments for The Times in Iraq following the fall of Saddam Hussein and Egypt during the Arab Spring.
 Prior to that, he worked for the St. Petersburg Times (now the Tampa Bay Times), The Tampa Tribune, The (Allentown, Pa.)
 Morning Call and the Associated Press.
 Therolf received The Times’ award for best explanatory reporting, the Price Child Health and Welfare Journalism Prize three times, and recognition as a Livingston Award finalist twice.
 He is a graduate of the School of Foreign Service at Georgetown University.